-We established the Customer Advocate office in March 2017 to enhance our continuing commitment to our Australian retail and small business clients.
-In addition to customer support provided by the business, the Customer Advocate's role is to promote fair and reasonable customer complaint outcomes, to review and assist with determining escalated customer complaints, and to provide a customer-centric voice when making recommendations to improve customer experience.
+We established the Customer Advocate office in March 2017 to enhance our continuing commitment to our Australian retail and small business customers.
+In addition to customer support provided by the business, the Customer Advocate's role is to:

+- promote fair and reasonable customer complaint outcomes - minimise the risk of future problems by reviewing key customer themes and new product approvals to identify opportunities to enhance products, services, systems and processes - provide a customer-centric voice when making recommendations to improve customer experience.